 Died November 14,1988

-(Photograph, the only one available, is of Gen. Hansell as a brigadier general.
-An updated photograph will be published when it becomes available.)
+(The only one available photograph is of Gen. Hansell as a brigadier general.
+An updated photograph will be published if it becomes available.)

 Haywood Shepherd Hansell Jr., was born in Fort Monroe, Va., in 1903, the son of Colonel Haywood S. Hansell.
 He graduated from Georgia School of Technology in 1924 with his bachelor of science degree in mechanical engineering.